observa-skin-analysis-harleyst

 Talk to the team

-Dr Brennand’s take
+Dr Brennand’s Take

 “The reason I use the Observ is that the skin at the surface is often the last thing to reveal what is actually going on.
-A patient who tells me their skin looks tired may have a vascular pattern I cannot see by eye, or a wave of pigmentation sitting deeper in the skin that will surface this summer.
+A patient who tells me their skin looks tired may have a vascular pattern I cannot see by eye, or a layer of pigmentation sitting deeper in the skin that will surface this summer.
 The scan is what turns a good consultation into a properly diagnostic one.
 It is not a sales tool.
 It is a planning tool.”

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics